 You can filter the course schedule to see only online and hybrid classes.
 Select Schedule Options and check the Online and Hybrid Classes checkbox.

 How do Weekend Degree classes work?

 The classes are taught in a hybrid format.
 The majority of class will be spent in an online learning environment, however, designated meetings in a traditional classroom setting are scheduled either Saturday morning or Saturday afternoon at least once a month/three times per quarter.
 These meetings are mandatory and missing them can adversely affect your grade.

-When do eLearning classes start?
+When do online classes start?

-Are eLearning classes self-paced?
+Are online classes self-paced?

 Please contact the Financial Aid office to determine your eligibility and to apply for financial aid.
 Ask about grants, scholarships, loans, and student employment opportunities.

 I am new to online learning.
 How do I get started?

 See Getting Started for a breakdown of steps to get a successful start in your eLearning classes.

 Who do I contact for questions/advising/support for online classes?